Positive intermediate Ricci curvature on cohomogeneity one manifolds in low dimensions: Introduction

 \section{Introduction}

 The study of Riemannian manifolds with positive sectional curvature has been a central problem in Riemannian geometry since the creation of the subject.
-While there are several topological obstructions to such manifolds, the list of known examples is very limited, with the rank one symmetric spaces remaining the only known simply connected examples in dimensions larger than $24$.
-An area of focus receiving increased attention lately has been to investigate {\it positive $k^{th}$-intermediate Ricci curvature} ($\pr{k}$), a condition that interpolates between positive sectional curvature ($k=1$) and positive Ricci curvature ($k=n-1$) on an $n$-manifold (see Definition \ref{def:Rick}).
-Motivating goals in this area include extending results known for positively curved manifolds (e.g \cite{Shen93,Wilhelm97,GuijarroWilhelm18,GuijarroWilhelm20,GuijarroWilhelm22,Mouille22b,KennardMouille24}), and constructing new examples which do not admit positive sectional curvature (e.g\cite{AmannQuastZarei20preprint,DVGAM23,DMDApreprint,ReiserWraith23,ReiserWraith22preprint2,ReiserWraith23preprint2,ReiserWraith23preprint1}).
+Although several topological obstructions to positive sectional curvature are known, the list of known examples remains very limited, with the rank one symmetric spaces remaining the only known simply connected examples in dimensions larger than $24$.
+An area of focus receiving increased attention lately has been the investigation of {\it positive $k^{th}$-intermediate Ricci curvature} ($\pr{k}$), a condition that interpolates between positive sectional curvature ($k=1$) and positive Ricci curvature ($k=n-1$) on an $n$-manifold (see Definition \ref{def:Rick}).
+One motivating goal in this area is to extend results known for positive sectional curvature, like the Gromoll-Meyer Theorem extended by Shen \cite{Shen93}, the Synge Theorem by Wilhelm \cite{Wilhelm97}, the Grove-Searle Theorem by Kennard and the second author \cite{Mouille22b,KennardMouille24}, and a series of results by Guijarro and Wilhelm \cite{GuijarroWilhelm18,GuijarroWilhelm20,GuijarroWilhelm22}.
+Another key goal is to construct new examples that do not admit positive sectional curvature, like the homogeneous examples given by Dom\'inguez-V\'azquez, Gonz\'alez-\'Alvaro, DeVito, Rodr\'iguez-V\'azquez, and the second author \cite{DVGAM23,DMDApreprint} and several constructions by Reiser and Wraith \cite{ReiserWraith22preprint2,ReiserWraith23,ReiserWraith23preprint2,ReiserWraith23preprint1}.

-Focusing on closed, simply connected cohomogeneity one manifolds, we have a complete classification of those with positive sectional curvature except in dimension seven, in which there are two families of possible candidates \cite{Verdiani02,Verdiani04,GroveWilkingZiller08,VerdianiZiller14}.
+Focusing on closed, simply connected cohomogeneity one manifolds, a classification of those with positive sectional curvature was obtained, except in dimension seven in which there are two families of possible candidates, by Verdiani, Grove, Wilking, and Ziller \cite{Verdiani02,Verdiani04,GroveWilkingZiller08,VerdianiZiller14}.
 (For an extension of this classification to quasipositive curvature, see \cite{Wulle24}.)
-On the other hand, any cohomogeneity one manifold with finite fundamental group admits an invariant metric with positive Ricci curvature (see \cite{GroveZiller02}).
+On the other hand, Grove and Ziller showed that any cohomogeneity one manifold with finite fundamental group admits an invariant metric with positive Ricci curvature \cite{GroveZiller02}.
 This naturally leads to the question: What is the smallest $k$ for which a given cohomogeneity one manifold admits an invariant metric with $\pr{k}$?

 In this paper, we address this question in low dimensions.
 Our first result is the following: